1. Home

 Other Routes

-You can study a range of professional qualifications in human resources, either online or at a training centre approved by the Chartered Institute of Personnel and Development.
+You can study a range of professional qualifications in human resources, either online or at a training centre approved by the CIPD.

 More Information